Stake Super SMSF Review: How it compares with a full service provider

 Jenny Fentino

-Australia has more than 644,000 self-managed super fund (SMSF) and the number continues to grow in popularity according to official data.
-We get a lot of questions around SMSF property investing, and this guide is part of an education series to help you learn more about vendors and providers in the market.
+Australia has more than 660,,000 self-managed super funds (SMSF) and the number continues to grow in popularity according to official data.
+We get a lot of questions around SMSF property investing and the finance process.

 The decision to set up an SMSF should always be considered carefully, and we've added some important information to the bottom of this note to consider when planning.